 Chapter 2 of Captain SNES began in 2002.
-It ended on the day of this edit, November 13, 2009.
+It ended on the November 13, 2009.
 That's over four years after this comic right here.
 It was then retroactively split into two acts of roughly equal strip numbers, but with Act 2 ending at the end of 2003 and Act 3 lasting from 2004 to 2009.
 As, with the exception of an early sideplot which was temporarily dropped (but resolved in Act 4 in early 2011) and a flashback or two, all of the action in the latter act happened in the same area, it could indeed be asked "Are they still in Nexus?"
 (And, if you're asking about the Gamemasta only, the answer, as of comic #786, is still "yes".)

 The March Across Maltak storyline from Dominic Deegan.
 Said arc started January 2009, with an accompanying blog post wishing everyone an "epic new year", and wrapped up at the very end of January 2010.

 The Storm of Souls was also accused of this, but that was more forgivable since it was the culmination of everything that had come before.